-The Associate in Science Degree with a major in Nursing prepares men and women for careers as registered nurses.
+The Associate in Science with a major in Nursing degree prepares men and women for careers as registered nurses.
+The goal of the Nursing Department is to prepare graduates to qualify as collaborative members of the interdisciplinary health care team to meet the needs of a diverse community in an evolving world.
+The Associate Degree graduate nurse is prepared for participation in life-long learning and career advancement.
 The program combines general education courses and nursing courses.
 In the nursing courses, classroom and clinical instruction are provided concurrently.